-- " If the tire pressure does not meet specifications:
+- " If the tire air pressure does not meet the specification:

-- Correct the tire pressure.
+- Correct the tire air pressure.

 - Mount the protection cap.

 13.7 Checking the spoke tension

 Danger of accidents Instable handling due to incorrect spoke tension.

 - Ensure that the spoke tension is correct.
 (Your authorized KTM workshop will be glad to help.)